brannondorsey/quartzite/README.md

 #Quartzite

 Quartzite is a Google Chrome browser extension that allows users to autolog screenshots and metadata when surfing the web.
 When Quartzite is enabled it saves a screenshot to your server whenever you go to a new page.
-It also saves information about each visit like the domain, url, and the length visited.
+It also saves information about each visit like the domain, url, and the length visited, etc...
 Installing Quartzite on your server is easy, just download this repository and follow the instructions below.

 ##Setup
 This repository is split into three folders: